Presidentty1/nestling-care-log/APP_STORE_METADATA.md

 "The AI nap predictor actually works—game changer."
 "Love that I can share with my partner instantly."

-Download Nestling today and spend less time logging, more time enjoying your baby. 💙
+Download Nuzzle today and spend less time logging, more time enjoying your baby. 💙

 ---

 MEDICAL DISCLAIMER:
-Nestling is not a medical device and does not provide medical advice.
+Nuzzle is not a medical device and does not provide medical advice.
 Always consult your pediatrician or healthcare provider for medical guidance.
 ```

 ## Keywords